payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

   - You can apply locks to a subscription, resource group, or an individual resource.
     - <b>CanNotDelete</b> - means authorized people can still read and mofiy a resource, but they can't delete the resource without first removing the lock
     - <b>ReadOnly</b> - means authorized people can read a resource, but they can't delete or change the resource.
-- <b>Azure Policy:</b> a service in Azure that enables you to create, assign, and manage policies that control or audit your resources.
+- <b>Azure Policy:</b> a service in Azure that enables you to create, assign, and manage policies that control or audit your resources. these policies enforce different rules across all of your resource configurations so that those configurations stay compliant with corporate standards.
+   - enables you to define both individual policies and groups of related policies (known as initiatives)
+   - evaluates your resources and highlights resources that aren't compliant with the policies that you've created.  can also prevent noncompliant resources from being created.
 - <b>Azure Blueprints:</b> enables you to define a repeatable set of governance tools and standard Azure resources that your organization requires.
   - Azure Blueprints orchestrates the deployment of various resource templates and artifacts such as role assignments, policy assignments, Azure Resource Manager templates, and resource groups.
-• describe the purpose of Azure Blueprints
-• describe the purpose of Azure Policy
+   - enable you to define the set of standard Azure resources that your organization requires.
+   - BluePrints are versioned.
+Govern multiple subscriptions using Azure BluePrints
+   - blueprint definition (what should be deployed, blueprint assignment (what was deployed)
+   - each component in the blueprint definition is known as an artifact.  it is possible for artifacts to have no additional paramters (configurations)
+- <b>Trust Center:</b> showcases Microsoft's principles for maintaining data integrity in the cloud and how Microsoft implements and supports security, privacy, compliance, and transparency in all Microsoft cloud products and services.
+- Azure Compliance Documentation
-• describe the purpose of the Service Trust Portal
+- Service Trust Portal

 ### Describe Features and Tools for Managing and Deploying Azure Resources